Ace Swedish coder held by Ecuador was defender of Assange

 Friends and loved ones describe Bini as a computer geek who felt most at ease solving complex programming problem for days at a time.
 At the time of his arrest, he was traveling to Japan, his former wife Malin Sandell told The Associated Press, for two weeks of jujitsu training — one of the few hobbies he indulged in outside of his all-consuming work as a code developer.

-He’s an expert on password security and secure communication who has written about hash collisions , a technical term for protecting or cracking passwords.
-The same expertise was required by Assange when, according to a U.S. indictment unsealed this week, he allegedly helped Chelsea Manning try to break into U.S. Defense Department servers using a “hash value” portion of a password needed to access thousands of classified documents.

-Nonetheless, his Ecuadorian girlfriend said that she did not recall him ever expressing strong support for Assange despite the fact that the WikiLeaks founder has deep ties in Sweden and would have been an obvious topic of conversation in the small, Ecuadorian programming circles.
+His Ecuadorian girlfriend said that she did not recall Bini ever expressing strong support for Assange despite the fact that the WikiLeaks founder has deep ties in Sweden and would have been an obvious topic of conversation in the small Ecuadorian programming circles.

 “Ola is not a hacker, if by that you mean a criminal, but he is someone trying to understand how computers work and protect people’s privacy,” Sofia Ramos said in an interview from Brussels.